- Resident Card

 Lost Library Card

-The first library card a patron is issued is free.
-A replacement fee of $1.00 will be charged if the library card has been lost.
+The first library card a patron is issued is free as are replacement cards if lost or stolen.

 Lost Book Policy